 “Most of the Business Process Re-engineers are based outside of the headquarters, in various departments so, in order to avoid duplication, we mapped each of the processes in the order that the client would experience the interaction.
 Using iGrafx, capturing the information was very quick and we have worked through a large portion of the company’s processes in only a short time.”

 With 40% of the company’s processes mapped over a couple of months using iGrafx, the feedback has been so positive from the management team who, for the first time, can see how processes work as a standalone and integrated with other processes, then drill down to a level of detail that was once unimaginable.
 There is also a very clear structure for how processes are mapped, developed, updated and changes approved.

-"Many managers have been surprised," said Palz.
-"Often not having fully appreciated what was happening outside of their departments, they can now see exactly how processes work and where changes should be made.
-The fact that everything is standardised also means that there is consistency and a new-found transparency across the many process areas in the business."
+“Many managers have been surprised,” said the Senior Programme Manager.
+“Often not having fully appreciated what was happening outside of their departments, they can now see exactly how processes work and where changes should be made.
+The fact that everything is standardised also means that there is consistency and a new-found transparency across the many process areas in the business.”

-"The appetite within the business to use the tool is constantly growing," added Palz.
-And we are now also considering using iGrafx for our BPO activities."
+“The appetite within the business to use the tool is constantly growing,” added the Senior Programme Manager.
+And we are now also considering using iGrafx for our BPO activities.”

-In addition to the process maps being stored centrally using the iGrafx platform, the COLT team has also added hundreds of associated documents to the central library and linked back to the maps, all of which are now available to more than 4,600 employees across the company via its intranet, as Palz said:
+In addition to the process maps being stored centrally using the iGrafx platform, the team has also added hundreds of associated documents to the central library and linked back to the maps, all of which are now available to more than 4,600 employees across the company via its intranet, as the Senior Programme Manager said:

-"Not only has iGrafx allowed us to significantly improve the quality of our process documentation, it’s also a key stepping stone in helping everyone within the company to understand how processes work and where improvements can be made, helping us offer customers new and innovative services, whilst maintaining our reputation for quality and service," concluded Palz.
+“Not only has iGrafx allowed us to significantly improve the quality of our process documentation, it’s also a key stepping stone in helping everyone within the company to understand how processes work and where improvements can be made, helping us offer customers new and innovative services, whilst maintaining our reputation for quality and service,” concluded the Senior Programme Manager.